e-kwsm/nwchem-wiki/QMMM_Appendix.md

 classical parameters should be assigned to it.
 Since, as mentioned in the beginning, we are planing to treat this residue/molecule as part of QM region, the only classical information needed is VDW parameters.
-We will assume that all nitrogens atoms in our molecule can use the same set of parameters, and the same for oxygens.
+We will assume that all nitrogen atoms in our molecule can use the same set of parameters, and the same for oxygens.
 Therefore we will define two atom types NX and OX
 ```